karthikpp03/Task_Management/README.md

 ---

-For changes in each release, please check the releases page: <https://github.com/obsidian-tasks-group/obsidian-tasks/releases>

----

 ## Screenshots

 - _All screenshots assume the [global filter](https://publish.obsidian.md/tasks/Getting+Started/Global+Filter) `#task` which is not set by default (see also [installation](https://publish.obsidian.md/tasks/Installation/Installation))._